PaulZC/Qwiic_Iridium_9603N/LEARN.md

 drawn by the 9603N during transmit.
 This means that 1 Farad supercapacitors are adequate as they only need to hold enough charge to meet the
 9603N's peak current draw during the very brief (8.3ms) transmit bursts.

-The LTC3225 has an efficiency of approximately 75% when powered by 3.3V.
-This means the average current drawn from the Qwiic interface is approximately 200mA during a receive/transmit cycle.
+The LTC3225 has an efficiency of approximately 75% when powered from 3.3V.
+This means the current drawn from the Qwiic interface is approximately 200mA when charging the supercapacitors.

-If you want to power the Qwiic Iridium 9603N from a low current source, e.g. solar panels, then the charge current can be reduced to 60mA by changing the JP1 jumper link.
-The average current draw from the Qwiic interface falls to approximately 80mA.
+If you want to power the Qwiic Iridium 9603N from a low current source, e.g. solar panels, the charge current can be reduced to 60mA by changing the JP1 jumper link.
+The current draw from the Qwiic interface falls to approximately 80mA.
 The 60mA charge current is enough to offset the average current draw during receive, but bigger supercapacitors are needed to deliver the average current draw during a complete receive/transmit cycle.
 So, if you do change the charge current to 60mA, you will also need to solder additional 10 Farad supercapacitors on to the rear of the PCB using the solder pads provided.
 Please see the BOM for the capacitor part numbers.